-The Employment Accessibility Resource Network (EARN) brings together employers and service providers with the goal of increasing meaningful employment opportunities for people with disabilities in Ottawa and the National Capital Region.
+The Employment Accessibility Resource Network (EARN) brings together employers and service providers with the goal of increasing employment opportunities for people with disabilities.

 Who are service providers?

-Service providers who are members of EARN are organizations committed to increasing meaningful employment opportunities for people with disabilities and promoting inclusive and accessible workplaces.
+Service providers who are members of EARN are organizations committed to increasing employment opportunities for people with disabilities and promoting inclusive and accessible workplaces.
 These organizations provide a range of employment services to persons with disabilities.
-Many service providers serve job seekers with all types of disabilities while others focus on one disability.
+Many service providers serve candidates with all types of disabilities while others focus on one disability.
 Visit each organization’s website to find out more about services and eligibility criteria.

-What supports do service providers give to job seekers?
+What supports do service providers give to candidates?

 What supports do they provide to employers?